 European legislation has provided a framework for key areas of statute with regard to nature conservation in the UK.
-Following the 2016 referendum Britain is in a transition period leading up to the scheduled date of leaving the European Union on 29th March 2019.
+Following the 2016 referendum Britain is in a transition period leading up to the withdrawal from the European Union.
 The European Union (Withdrawal) Bill is currently progressing through Parliament and if passed, it will end the primacy of EU law in the UK and will incorporate all EU legislation into UK law which over a period of time will be reviewed.